BISO Home > USNC/TAM Homepage > USNC/TAM Events and Activities

 - Internal Waves in Fluids (Cornell University, Ithaca, NY, 9-12 June, 2014)

-Registration is now open for the 17th U.S. National Congress on Theoretical and Applied Mechanics.
-The Congress will be co-chaired by John Foss and Tom Pence.
-Technical sessions will cover a range of topics, including fluid mechanics, solid mechanics, dynamics, vibrations, controls, biomechanics, computational mechanics, applied physics, and applied mathematics.
+The 17th U.S. National Congress on Theoretical and Applied Mechanics was held June 15-20, 2014 at Michigan State University in East Lansing, Michigan.
+The Congress was co-chaired by John Foss and Tom Pence.
+Technical sessions covered a range of topics, including fluid mechanics, solid mechanics, dynamics, vibrations, controls, biomechanics, computational mechanics, applied physics, and applied mathematics.
+In addition, on June 15, the USNC/TAM held its meeting.
+For more details, please visit the 17th U.S. National Congress on Theoretical and Applied Mechanics website.

 Workshop on Mathematics of Climate Change, Related Natural Hazards and Risks

 The 2013 workshop brought together about 40 young researchers, mainly from Latin America and the Caribbean and a dozen distinguished scientists, each of which gave several lectures on a chosen topic.
-The workshop was part of the world initiative Mathematics of Planet Earth 2013: www.mpe2013.org.
+The workshop was part of the world initiative Mathematics of Planet Earth 2013.
 It was jointly organized by the International Mathematical Union (IMU), the International Union of Theoretical and Applied Mechanics (IUTAM), and IUGG.
 It was sponsored by the International Council of Industrial and Applied Mathematics (ICIAM) and partly funded by a grant from the International Council for Science (ICSU).
 It was supported by the ICSU Regional Office for Latin America and the Caribbean (ROLAC), the Integrated Research on Disaster Risk (IRDR), the World Climate Research Program (WCRP), the U.S. National Academy of Sciences, and the Academia Mexicana de Ciencias, and CIMAT (Centro de Investigación en Matemáticas).
 The members of the Scientific Committee were Susan Friedlander (IMU), Ilya Zaliapin (IUGG) and Paul F. Linden (IUTAM).
-More details are available on the following website: http://www.mca2013.org/en/programme/satelite-activities/workshop-on-mathematics-of-climate-change.html.
+More details are available on the Mathematical Congress of the Americas 2013 website.

 2012 International Congress on Theoretical and Applied Mechanics (ICTAM)